TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 10/Jeremiah 10.5.md

 ---

-They are like a palm-tree, of turned work, and speak not: they must needs be borne, because they cannot go.
-Be not afraid of them; for they cannot do evil, neither is it in them to do good.
+They are like a palm tree, of turned work, and don't speak: they must be carried, because they can't go.
+Don't be afraid of them; for they can't do evil, neither is it in them to do good."